 If you go through all of your questions and the student still isn’t warming up, just take the rest of the session to talk about how you envision structuring the sessions, what kind of activities you can do, and what kind of exercises you will send the student to do.
-You can also go through a list of other English activities the student can do to improve on his/her own such as starting an English TV series, downloading a language app, or reading an English newspaper.

 5. Student doesn’t have clear goals

 Sometimes you’ll have a student that tells you that they don’t really need English for any specific reason, they just really like it and want to improve.
 That’s totally fine!
 In fact, this can even be an advantage for you.
 This allows you to really design a plan and select topics that you think will be interesting for the student and fun for you to teach.